mverouden/blogdown-academic/content/post/2021-04-23-r-commander-installation-in-r-on-wurclient/index.md

 {{% toc %}}

 ## Motivation
 A WURclient desktop or laptop at Wageningen University & Research is not a standard Windows 10 computer.
-WURclients use Windows 10 Enterprise, which has been modified by Facilities and Services Information Technology (FB-IT) among others with respect to installation rights for security reasons.
+WURclients use Windows 11 Enterprise, which has been modified by Facilities and Services Information Technology (FB-IT) among others with respect to installation rights for security reasons.

-WURclient desktops and laptops at Wageningen University & Research can install R from the Software Center created by the IT department, which is launched by clicking on Start and selecting the "Software Center" tile.<!-- At the time this post was written the latest version of R in Software Center is `R 4.1.0 Rcmdr`.--> Currently the latest available version in Software Center is `R 4.4.1 Rcmdr`.
+Classic WURclient desktops and laptops at Wageningen University & Research can install R from the Software Center created by the IT department, which is launched by clicking on Start and selecting the "Software Center" tile.
+Modern WURclient desktops and laptops use the "WURAppStore" instead.<!-- At the time this post was written the latest version of R in Software Center is `R 4.1.0 Rcmdr`.--> Currently the latest available version in Software Center/WURAppStore is `R 4.5.1 Rcmdr`.

 This version of R was packaged for educational purposes, where `Rcmdr` reflects that the installer includes R Commander.
-Only once per year a new version of R (including R Commander and additional packages for serveral courses) is released in Software Center.
+Only once per year a new version of R (including R Commander and additional packages for several courses) is released in Software Center.

-Many users, however, would just like to use a newer version of R than the one in Software Center.
+Many users, however, prefer to install software themselves, e.g., because they like to use a newer version of R than the one in Software Center/WURAppStore.
 When this post was written the release version of R on [r-project.org](https://www.r-project.org/) was 4.0.3, named: "Bunny-Wunnies Freak Out" (released on 2020-10-10).
 The post has been updated, with the exception of the screenshots, to latest R version 4.5.1, named: "Great Square Root" (released on 2025-06-13).

-Some users will also like to install the latest version of R Commander on their WURclient, after having installed the latest version of R via a custom installation without using Software Center.
+Some users will also like to install the latest version of R Commander on their WURclient, after having installed the latest version of R via a custom installation without using Software Center/WURAppStore.

 {{% callout note %}}
 This post will show how to install R Commander within R on a **WURclient** desktop or laptop computer after a custom R installation.